 Requirements for a History major are 36 hours in History, including a core research sequence.
-That sequence includes three components: (1) HIST 295 Introduction to Historical Inquiry; (2) a Junior Research Paper, completed as a part of the regular class assignments of 300- or 400-level history classes; and (3) HIST 494 Christianity and Historical Study, which is the department’s capstone seminar.
+That sequence includes three components: (1) HIST 295 Introduction to Historical Inquiry; (2) a Junior Research Paper, completed as a part of the regular class assignments of 300- or 400-level history classes; and (3) HIST 494, which is the department’s capstone seminar.
 Normally, HIST 295 is completed during the freshman or sophomore year; the Junior Research Paper is submitted for departmental review during the junior year; and HIST 494 during the senior year.
 Students must complete HIST 295 before the semester in which they write their Junior Research Paper.
 Guidelines for the Junior Research Paper are available in the History Department office or in the Handbook on the department web site www.wheaton.edu/History.
 Additional requirements are four upper division hours from each of the following categories: American, European, non-west (Asia, Africa, Latin America), and the history of Christianity.
+Approved 200-level African, Asian and Latin American history courses can fulfill the non-western field requirements for the major.
 No more than eight hours of cross listed courses may apply to the major.
 Eight hours of history-related courses from other departments may be substituted for four hours in History with the approval of the History Department Chair.
-History majors are not required to take a history general education course; they satisfy the history general education requirement by completing the upper-division European and non-western courses required for the major.